WICG/navigation-api/README.md

 First, the following navigations **will not fire `navigate`** at all:

 - User-initiated [cross-document](#appendix-types-of-navigations) navigations via browser UI, such as the URL bar, back/forward button, or bookmarks.
+- [Cross-document](#appendix-types-of-navigations) navigations initiated from other [cross origin-domain](https://html.spec.whatwg.org/multipage/origin.html#same-origin-domain) windows, e.g. via `window.open(url, nameOfYourWindow)`, or clicking on `<a href="..." target="nameOfYourWindow">`
 - [`document.open()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/open), which can strip off the fragment from the current document's URL.

 Navigations of the first sort are outside the scope of the webpage, and can never be intercepted or prevented.
 This is true even if they are to same-origin documents, e.g. if the browser is currently displaying `https://example.com/foo` and the user edits the URL bar to read `https://example.com/bar` and presses enter.
 On the other hand, we do allow the page to intercept user-initiated _same_-document navigations via browser UI, e.g. if the the browser is currently displaying `https://example.com/foo` and the user edits the URL bar to read `https://example.com/foo#fragment` and presses enter.

+Similarly, cross-document navigations initiated from other windows are not something that can be intercepted today, and for security reasons, we don't want to introduce the ability for your origin to mess with the operation of another origin's scripts.
+(Even if the purpose of those scripts is to navigate your frame.)

 As for `document.open()`, it is a terrible legacy API with lots of strange side effects, which makes supporting it not worth the implementation cost.
 Modern sites which use the app history API should never be using `document.open()`.